 |

-County Gardens Trusts in England and Wales, engaged in conserving,
+in England and Wales, engaged in conserving, researching, documenting

-researching, documenting and caring for parks, gardens and designed
+and caring for parks, gardens and designed landscapes.

-of gardening, landscape gardening and horticulture, and the protection,
+landscape gardening and horticulture, and the protection, conservation

-conservation and restoration of historic parks, gardens and designed
+and restoration of historic parks, gardens and designed landscapes.

 - National

-promote and make available Britain and Ireland's great biodiversity
+and make available Britain and Ireland's great biodiversity of

 science.